Table of Contents:

 Healthy brain, healthy life

 A healthy brain is essential for living a long, full life.
-While the health of your brain is not fully in your control, eating a brain-healthy diet can go a long way in supporting your brain and reducing your long-term risks.
+While the health of your brain is not fully in your control, eating a brain-healthy diet can go a long way in supporting your brain.
 Brain health matters no matter your age.
 The choices you make today can help you have a healthier brain tomorrow.